tbep-tech/wq-static/README.md

 1. In R/dat_proc.R, comment line 14, uncomment line 13, change line 20 to current year, run R/dat_proc.R
 1. In R/dat_build.R, comment lines 6 - 20 so CI actions don't overwrite epcdata

+Updating state of the bay (state of the bay repo):

+1. Copy 'Results_Provisional.xlsx' to state of the bay repo data-raw folder
+1. In docs/water-quality-decision-matrix.Rmd, comment lines 13, 17, uncomment lines 14, 18, change line 10 to current year
+1. Knit docs/water-quality-decision-matrix.Rmd and verify changes

 Note that once the Nov/Dec data are no longer provisional (on EPC FTP), undo the above, set maxyr as next year.
 For next year's provisional report card, this can only be done once January data are available.
 Also make sure line 70 in wq1.Rnw and line 68 in wq2.Rnw is T for partialyr.